dmairs/botse/docs/battles/status-effects/maim.md

 **How does Maim interact with rolling Combat dice in [<img src="/icons/defensive.svg" alt="Defensive Icon" className="icon-svg" />](/docs/battles/battle-forms/defensive) battle form?**

 Maim only interacts with damage dealt, so you may still freely roll Combat dice and place them in [active slots](/docs/glossary/active-slot).

+---

+**If an adventurer with Maim rolls skill dice alongside Combat dice is the damage of these skill dice also reduced by half?**

+Only the damage dealt by Combat dice is halved, all other damage is unaffected.

+<a href="https://discord.com/channels/273472391403798528/734891265690304634/1346557892966220049" target="_blank">Source</a>
 :::